 During this time, patients may want to schedule visits to our auditory verbal therapist for rehabilitation to improve their hearing outcomes.

-after activation of cochlear implant.
+Most patient’s hearing ability peaks during the 6th or 9th month after activation of cochlear implant.
 After which, they might choose to return only for annual visits.

 However, it is recommended that patients continue to work on their rehabilitation with our auditory verbal therapists to maximise their listening abilities.

-with both the surgeon and audiologist.
+Patients are recommended to return once a year for a physical and hearing check-up with both the surgeon and audiologist.
 Also, patients can request for fine-tuning and servicing of the sound processor.

 For some users who are unable to benefit from hearing aids, cochlear implants, or which to maximise the use of their devices, they can consider seeing an auditory verbal therapist or a speech & language therapist.
 These therapists train users in using assistive listening devices, they also equip users with communication strategies, auditory training sessions, relaxation techniques and educational counselling.